 Shaler Township lost part of its territory in 1868 when Etna Borough was incorporated.
 That same year, Shaler was further reduced by the incorporation of Millvale Borough.
 Shaler continued as a second class township until a petition was presented to the courts seeking first class status.
-When incorporation (in 1900) as a first class township was effected.
+In 1900 Shaler was incorporated as a first class township.
 Shaler's boundaries embraced 6,977 acres or 10.9 square miles.

 A copy of Mr. Smith's publication is available at the Shaler North Hills Library.